 Comments are turned off here so you can put them on the original post.

-Oh, by the way, also on that website, I found this post by Lenora Thompson.
+Oh, by the way, also on that website, I found a post by [redacted].
 Seems she hoped her narcissist abusers would find her website on narcissism, so she could confront them without violating her No Contact rule, and–maybe, hopefully–help them see what they did and change their behavior.
 Instead of that, she got legal threats.
 But it shows me I’m not the only one who wanted to tell her abusers what they did, but in a safe way.
 She wrote,

 While the debate still rages whether one should or should not inform narcissists of their Narcissistic Personality Disorder, I’m glad I did it and here’s why: